 You don’t have to go overboard with relevance – just use your brain.
 Could this type of link occur in the real world?
 Or is it just something a novice SEO would do?

 Some other metrics you can take into consideration are things like traffic, traffic location, TLD (top-level domain), rankings and current site health, quality backlink profiles, and so on.
 Like with everything in SEO, we are just looking for naturalness above all else.

 In the previous section, we talked about the unique signatures (footprints) of a couple of kinds of links.
 PBN links, for example, are special in that they are generally homepage links which are significantly rarer than inner-page links.
 This is part of what makes PBN links so powerful, but you also have to be careful.

 You have to take care not to overdo it by getting too many of this type of backlink as search engines will recognize it as a pattern that doesn’t normally happen.
 If you have some other things that stick out as unnatural as well, you might end up with a penalty.

 Maintain backlink diversity for your site’s safety.
 Mix in some other types of backlinks like social signals (see: what are social signals?), high-quality guest posts and edits, various sorts of pillow links, and so on for added naturalness.

 Advanced SEOs will be able to get away with quite a bit more than someone who is new to search engine optimization.
 If you are newer to the game, you will probably want to keep the following in mind.

 When you first start to build backlinks, build slowly.
-It’s advised that you stick to pillow linking for the first month or so before moving on towards other link backlink types.
+It’s advised that you stick to pillow linking for the first month or so before moving on to other link backlink types.
 Get your social media up, build your profiles, etc. These are things that new websites normally get in the beginning stages.